Get expert help with the boredom you feel in your relationship. Click here to chat online to someone right now.

 If you rarely make it past the first few months of a relationship, it might be that you’ve become a kind of addict to the initial rush of emotions, but have little interest in the calm contentment that a committed relationship brings.

-4. What good things about the relationship am I overlooking?
+4. Consider all the good things about the relationship you are overlooking.

 Focusing on the negatives is another very human trait that many of us are guilty of.
 No matter how well things are going for us and how lucky we are, we’ll always find something negative to dwell on if we really want to.